Are you planning to visit Libya? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Libya.

 Power plug adapter needed in Libya?

 In Libya the power plugs and sockets are of type C, D, F and L. Check out the following pictures.
-When living in Australia you will need a power plug adapter for sockets type C, D, F and L.
+When living in Guatemala you need a power plug adapter for sockets type C, D, F and L.

-- Your appliances with plug I don't fit socket C, D, F or L.
+- Your appliances with plug A don't fit socket C, D, F or L.

 Buy a power plug (travel) adapter

 We don't sell power plug adapters.
 We refer you to Amazon, where you will find a great selection of travel adapters.
 Because you may also need a voltage converter, you should consider a combined power plug adapter/voltage converter (see below).